-Your tablet's lock screen is enabled if any of the following occurs:
+Your phone's lock screen is enabled if any of the following occurs:

-- The tablet goes to sleep (and it locks automatically). - The screen turns off after a specified timeout (depending on your display settings). - You force your screen to turn off and the tablet to lock by pressing the power button.
+- The phone goes to sleep (and it locks automatically). - The screen turns off after a specified timeout (depending on your display settings).

+You force your screen to turn off and the phone to lock by pressing the power button.

-Unlock your tablet
+Unlock your phone

-- Hold the screen in portrait mode and turn it on by pressing the Power button on the right side of your tablet. - 2.
-Touch the lower center of the screen. - Slide your finger all the way across the screen to the right.
-You'll receive spoken feedback that the tablet is unlocked if you do this successfully.
+- Hold the screen in portrait mode and turn it on by pressing the Power button on the right side of your phone. - Touch the lower center of the screen. - Slide your finger all the way across the screen to the right.
+You'll receive spoken feedback that the phone is unlocked if you do this successfully.